bikash007-gb/Gram/README.md

 ### Run test

-To run the test run
+To run the test, run

 ```bash
 npm test